Edge vs. Cloud: Choosing the Right IoT Computing Strategy

 Latency

-Higher latency due to data transmission to/from centralized servers.
+Higher due to data transmission to remote servers.

-Low latency as data is processed closer to the device or user.
+Low as data is processed at or near the source

 Bandwidth Usage